Gawd I love tacos

-After the rather frazzling experience with the Cuban immigration/emigration system, I prepared myself properly before attempting my next destination.
-This time I had my story straight, crossing all the “i’s” and dotting all the “T’s” on the immigration forms, and I even wore respectable clothing to enter the country this time.
-Mexico’s immigration system however, was a kind of satisfying experience (similar to an amusement park ride).
-I walked straight through all security check points with not so much as an unfriendly glare from anyone..
-The nice security officer at customs even told the x-ray baggage scanners to hurry up and not to bother with scanning my baggage properly..
+After a rather frazzling experience with the Cuban immigration/emigration system, I prepared myself properly before attempting to enter Mexico.
+This time I had my story straight, crossing all the “I’s” and dotting all the “T’s” on the immigration forms, and I even wore respectable clothing to enter the country this time.
+Mexico’s immigration system, however, was a kind of satisfying experience (similar to an amusement park ride).
+I walked straight through all security checkpoints with not so much as an unfriendly glare from anyone.
+The nice security officer at customs even told the x-ray baggage scanners to hurry up and not to bother with scanning my baggage properly.
 Very welcoming people…

-One down side of Cancun, the place attracts millions of drunk and totally out of control (mostly American) tourists..
-To be honest, the behaviour of some of the people there was an absolute disgrace – It did look like they were having alot of fun.
+One downside of Cancun, the place attracts millions of drunk and totally out of control (mostly American) tourists, so if you’re heading there, maybe try plan around Spring break (unless you like that sort of thing).
+To be honest, the behaviour of some of the non-locals was an absolute disgrace, and coming from an Australian, that’s a big statement.
+It did look like they were having a lot of fun though.

-Also, on the trip from the airport to my initial hostel, i noticed that the resort district looked absolutely disgraceful (much like some of the tourists =).
-All the top resorts such as The Hilton and The Sheraton were badly in need of repairs, something you rarely see with prestegious buildings..
-I learnt later that there had been a massive hurricane that basically wiped out the entire area – so i guess, in hind sight, they had actually done a pretty good job of fixing the place back up – but it was still disappointing.
+On the trip from the airport to my one of my hostels, I noticed that the resort district looked absolutely disgraceful – much like some of the tourists =).
+All the top resorts were badly in need of repairs, something you rarely see with prestigious buildings.
+I learnt later that there had been a massive hurricane that basically wiped out the entire area – so I guess, in hindsight, they had actually done a pretty good job of fixing the place back up.

-From Cancun, we visited some spectacular Mayan sites, learning a lot of useful facts about the Mayan history and culture..
-Did you know that they worshiped snakes, loved skulls, lots of blood and sports..?!?
+From Cancun, we visited some spectacular Mayan sites, learning a lot of useful facts about the Mayan history and culture.
+Did you know that they worshipped snakes, loved skulls, blood and sports..?!?

-Back in the 1500 Priests used to sacrifice ‘lucky people’ by cutting their hearts out, alive.., then threw the confused bodies down a massive flight of steps where awaiting villagers would remove the limbs from the bodies and sell them at the markets!!
-Really really great stuff..
-They used to play a ball game, where the captain of the winning team won ‘the Ultimate Prize’, which was to have his head choped off..
+Back in the 1500s, priests used to sacrifice ‘lucky people’ by cutting their hearts out whilst still alive.
+Then they’d throw the confused bodies down a massive flight of steps where awaiting villagers would remove the limbs from and sell them at the markets!!
+Really, really great stuff.
+They used to play a ball game, where the captain of the winning team won ‘the Ultimate Prize’, which was to have his head chopped off.
 What a culture!!!

 from Cancun we flew to Mexico City..
 First up, we couldn’t get to the hostel we had arranged because of massive protests going on in the area, so we had to stay in a different hotel for a night.
-There were people parading around naked and all kinds of other shit going down..
-Eventually there was a break in it all, and we made it to the hostel we were booked into… But on the road of the hostel there were about 500 full riot police with sub-machine guns standing every 10 meters..
-Scary stuff..
-On the last day in Mexico city, a big fight broke out right in front of the hostel between the police and some of the locals..
-Real good entertainment – from 8 stories up, but I wouldn’t want to be in the middle of it all..
+There were people parading around naked and all kinds of other shit going down.
+Eventually, there was a break in it all, and we made it to the hostel we were booked into… On the way, there were about 500 full riot police with sub-machine guns standing every 10 meters.
+Scary for an Auzzie, not used to seeing guns.
+On the last day in Mexico City, a big fight broke out right in front of the hostel between the police and some of the locals..
+Real good entertainment – from 8 stories up, but I didn’t want to be in the middle of it all.